Chart Color Schemes

 The level of cultural diversity witnessed in West Beach was found to be above average when compared nationally for a number of language and cultural background related metrics

-West Beach's cultural diversity was above average with 23.7% born overseas and 15.4% speaking a language other than English at home.
-Christianity was the dominant religion, making up 52.4%.
-The 'Other' category was overrepresented at 1.1%, compared to Greater Adelaide's 3.1%.
+West Beach's cultural diversity was above average, with 23.7% born overseas and 15.4% speaking a language other than English at home.
+Christianity was the dominant religion, at 52.4%.
+The most notable overrepresentation was in 'Other', at 1.1%, compared to Greater Adelaide's 3.1%.

 Frequently Asked Questions - Diversity